kyle-swygert/ReusableFIles/README.txt

 try to make a generic node type object that can be used in many different types of data structures the node will hold a templated data type, as well as a vector of node pointers.
 This is so as many nodes as necessary can be added to make many different types of data structures.

+also try to make these data structures in C, as well as C++.
+This will help you get familiar with C again for future classwork.